-But summer livin’ is also fraught with unique health hazards ranging from mosquito-borne illnesses to sun exposure to contaminated food to all manner of physical injuries due to increased outdoor activities.
+And with summer comes other unique health hazards, too, ranging from mosquito-borne illnesses to contaminated food and to all manner of physical injuries due to increased outdoor activities.

 Staying healthy and safe this summer is the topic of a special Texas Public Radio Think Health Science presentation at 7 p.m., Wednesday, June 14, in Pestana Lecture Hall.

-The TPR presentation, in conjunction with UT Health San Antonio and titled “Summer Health Hazards,” will feature three UT Health faculty members: Jason Bowling, M.D., Sandra Osswald, M.D., and Anthony Hartzler, M.D.
+The TPR presentation, in conjunction with UT Health San Antonio and titled “Summer Health Hazards,” will feature three UT Health faculty members: Sandra Osswald, M.D., Jason Bowling, M.D., and Anthony Hartzler, M.D.

 Dr. Bowling will share his knowledge of the transmission, clinical symptoms, diagnosis and prevention of Zika and other viruses, including West Nile virus.
 He is an infectious disease specialist at the UT Health Physicians practice.
 He joined the Division of Infectious Diseases faculty in 2010.